gralexrob1/machine-learning/README.md

 # machine-learning
-This repository gathers common machine learning algorithms and reimplements some of them.
+Implementation and exploration of common machine learning algorithms.